darthdaenerys/IMDB-Sentiment-Analysis/README.md

 - Install react dependencies `npm install`
 - `npm start` Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Contributing

+If you would like to contribute to this project, you can fork the repository and submit a pull request with your changes.
+Please make sure to test your changes thoroughly before submitting the pull request.

+*Thanks for visiting!*